storesafe/cordova-sqlite-storage/README.md

 - Other enhancements welcome for consideration, when submitted with test code and are working for all supported platforms.
 Increase of complexity should be avoided.
 - All contributions may be reused by [@brodybits (Chris Brody)](https://github.com/brodybits) under another license in the future.
 Efforts will be taken to give credit for major contributions but it will not be guaranteed.
 - Project restructuring, i.e. moving files and/or directories around, should be avoided if possible.
-- If you see a need for restructuring, it is better to first discuss it [in the Cordova-sqlite-storage gitter.im chat](https://gitter.im/litehelpers/Cordova-sqlite-storage) (or in a [new issue](https://github.com/litehelpers/Cordova-sqlite-storage/issues/new)) where alternatives can be discussed before reaching a conclusion.
+- If you see a need for restructuring, it is better to discuss it first in a [new issue](https://github.com/litehelpers/Cordova-sqlite-storage/issues/new) where alternatives can be discussed before reaching a conclusion.
 If you want to propose a change to the project structure:
   - Remember to make (and use) a special branch within your fork from which you can send the proposed restructuring;
   - Always use `git mv` to move files & directories;
   - Never mix a move/rename operation with any other changes in the same commit.